You must be using a Javascript-enabled browser to use this feature. Please enable Javascript or upgrade your browser.

 Transmission lines are only insulated by air.
 They require regular maintenance of surrounding vegetation to sustain minimum clearances of obstructions.
 OPPD’s vegetation management program ensures the transmission system meets company, industry and federal standards to ensure the safe and reliable delivery of electricity to customers, while also providing access to maintain facilities.

-Yes.
-Previously it was not uncommon for OPPD to deviate from policy and allow certain trees and vegetation to remain.
-OPPD also allowed trimming and pruning rather than removal to provide adequate clearances between power lines and trees.
+In the past, it was not uncommon for utilities to allow certain trees and vegetation in transmission corridors as well as trimming and pruning rather than tree removal.
 This approach has repeatedly proven to be ineffective in the utility industry in preventing outages, arcing, and fire and shock hazards.

 Yes.
-OPPD owns a right-of-way easement the length of all transmission lines allowing OPPD to trim or remove all trees and brush on or near the right-of-way as needed to safely and efficiency survey, construct, reconstruct, relocate, inspect, repair, replace, maintain, operate and remove transmission lines.
-The easement also permits OPPD to trim or remove trees that could potentially fall within 15 feet of the nearest power line.
+OPPD owns the right within its transmission corridors to trim or remove all trees and brush to safely and efficiency survey, construct, reconstruct, relocate, inspect, repair, replace, maintain, operate and remove transmission lines.
+Within the area (called an easement), OPPD also has the right to trim or remove trees that could potentially fall within 15 feet of the nearest power line.

 No, OPPD's easement allows access to private property to construct, reconstruct, operate, maintain, and patrol transmission lines.